milesthenerd/AM2R-Multitroid/README.md

 The adjusted patcher for the AM2R mod can be found here: https://github.com/lassiterm/AM2R-Autopatcher

 ## To-do List
- - Handle item and metroid updates if players are in the same room
- - Sync player deaths
  - Save syncing
  - Message that tells you what power-up has been obtained
  - More definitive player data tracking by the server